aguformoso/webmeasurements/README.md

 We *do not* collect
  - your browsing activity, including which pages you've been visiting
  - personal related information
+ - We honour [Do Not Track header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/DNT).
+If present, then we'll run no tests at all.

 Also, we make use of cookies 🍪, for you not to run the same experiment repeatedly over time, only when needed.